 To be eligible for the award of Diploma of Contemporary Music a candidate shall successfully complete not less than eight (8) units (96 credit points) comprising:

 - six (6) units listed in Part A and 2 units in Part B or Part C

 - A candidate who, while enrolled in the Bachelor of Contemporary Music, may elect to be awarded the Diploma of Contemporary Music following withdrawal from the Bachelor Degree.

 Candidates who can demonstrate artistic or academic expertise at a professional level in any approved area of the course may be granted advanced standing for up to 12 units from Parts A or B, provided that except in special circumstances, such artistic expertise has been demonstrated within seven (7) years prior to admission of candidature.

 How to apply

 In addition to satisfying the normal entry requirements of the University, all applicants must complete the online Music Application Form.
 Further to this, applicants wishing to study the Performance audition stream or the Songwriting/Composition audition stream, must complete the audition process.
+For the 2018 intake, auditions will be held from 13-16 November 2017 at the Lismore campus.
 Southern Cross University will contact applicants after the first UAC and QTAC on-time application closing dates at the end of September until the last closing dates in early February.
 Applicants who have not been contacted by the end of January should call the University on 1800 626 481.
 Details are available at scu.edu.au/music.

 Additional information on how to apply is available at SCU International.
 Please note applicants from some countries need to go through an Education Agent.